 − Handover decision and preparation

-For the STA-triggered handover, the CAP-S may send a handover preparation message to one or more candidate CAPs according to the recommended one or more candidate CAP information carried by the HO-REQ message, and query parameters such as available resources to determine the target CAP-D for the STA.
+For the STA-triggered handover, the CAP-S may send a handover preparation message to one or more candidate CAPs according to the recommended one or more candidate CAP information carried by the HO-REQ message, and query parameters such as available resources to determine the CAP-D for the STA.
 The STA is notified by the HO-CMD message.

 For the handover triggered by the network side, the network side selects the target CAP for the STA according to the previous handover preparation interaction, and carries the target CAP-D information through the HO-CMD message.
 Once the CAP-D is determined, the CAP-S can send STA capability information, service context and other information to the CAP-D through the backbone network before handover to optimize the handover performance.